qredo/signing-agent/docs/usage.md

 ## Introduction

 The Signing Agent is an agent that can operate as a standalone service (exposing a RESTful API to 3rd party applications), or as a library integrated into an application.
-We recommend deploying the service on premise, on the customer’s infrastructure.
+We recommend deploying the service on premise, on your own infrastructure.
 We also recommend that every Signing Agent instance be used to manage a unique agent ID, and that multiple instances be deployed (preferably on different cloud infrastructures) in order to meet a multiple signer threshold such as 2 or 3 out of 5.
 The Signing Agent uses a dedicated subset of the Qredo Server APIs, called the Partner API, to perform its functions.
-It can also be used to create a programmable approver service that listens to incoming approval requests over Websockets, and is then able to perform automated custody.
+It can also be used to create a programmable approver service that listens to incoming approval requests over Websockets to perform automated custody.

-In a nutshell, it works just like the phone app but without the human element.
-The server acts just like a human approver, which means that it *approves* all transaction types that move assets to and from a Qredo wallet:
+In a nutshell, Signing Agent works just like the Qredo Mobile App but without the human element.
+The server acts just like a human approver, which means that it *approves* all transaction requests and [transactions that move assets out of a Qredo wallet](https://developers.qredo.com/concepts/transfers/).

-- **transfer** - (also transfer out) a transaction between wallets that both reside on the Qredo Network: a L2 to L2 transaction.
-- **withdrawal** - a transaction where assets in a Qredo wallet move to a wallet outside the Qredo Network (BTC, ETH, etc.): a L2 to L1 transaction).
-- **atomic swap** - a transfer out transaction where you offer a certain amount of an asset in exchange for a (transfer in) certain amount of another asset. (e.g. exchange 100000000 ETH qweis for 735601 satoshis).
-Both parties that participate have a transfer out transaction that undergoes custody with their approvers.
-This transaction type is discussed in more detail in the [Atomic swaps](https://developers.qredo.com/partner-api/how-tos/atomic-swap/) section of the Qredo documentation portal.

 ## Cloud-based storage for secrets

-An alternative to storing the signing-agent configuration on-premises in a file, is to use secure cloud-based storage.
+An alternative to storing the Signing Agent configuration on-premises in a file is to use secure cloud-based storage.
 The following cloud-based solutions are supported.

 ### Oracle Cloud Vault Storage

-In the YAML configuration file:
+In order to use Oracle Cloud Vault storage, update your configuration storage setting, i.e. set the `store` `type` to `oci` in the [YAML configuration file](https://developers.qredo.com/signing-agent/v2-signing-agent/configure/).

+For example, your YAML config should look something like the following:

 ```yaml